AdeptusDigitales/MatchBox-Hackathon-StarkDeck/README.md

 Two players draft a deck of cards and then proceed to play against each other.</br>
 A demonstration of the Draft mode can be viewed at:</br>
 https://youtu.be/YFlvWvlrB7g
+Limited to 5min as per rules of the Hackathon.

 ### Project Setup